granule-project/granule-project.github.io/security.md

 takes a database (list) of patients and returns a public integer.

-If we tried to "sneak" some private information out through this query or we wrote a query that exposed some of the patient's private data, then the type system would reject it, e.g.
+If we tried to "sneak" some private information out through this query or if we wrote a query that exposed some of the patient's private data, then the type system would reject it, e.g.

 ```